autocore-ai/AutowareAuto/src/motion/planning/recordreplay_planner_node/design/recordreplay_planner_node-design.md

   `recordreplay_planner` design documentation on how that point is determined).

 The actions are defined in a separate package, `recordreplay_planner_actions`.

+Inputs:

+* `autoware_auto_msgs/msg/VehicleKinematicState` is the state used as recorded points for replaym, and also to prune starting point of replay trajectory
+* `autoware_auto_msgs/msg/BoundingBoxArray` is list of bounding boxes of obstacle, that thre reaply trajectory stops for to avoid collision.

+Outputs:

+* `autoware_auto_msgs/msg/Trajectory` is the trajectory that gets published

 ## Complexity